thoriqfy/kimseonho-sentiment_bert/README.md

 Next Development for this project:

-Add emotion classification of this dataset
+Add emotion classification of this dataset,
-Add more machine learning model (for comparison) Deployment
+Add more machine learning model (for comparison), Deployment